 Every year, families throughout the world travel to different destinations for vacation.
 Although fun, traveling can make it difficult to maintain a low carbon footprint.
-From transportation pollution to tourist activities which endanger the environment, it can be hard to enjoy a family vacation while still being mindful of the environment.
-Here are some tips to consider for your family’s next vacation that will help you make lasting memories, while also helping conserve the environment.
+From modes of transportation that create pollution to tourist activities which endanger the environment.
+We all know it can be hard to enjoy a family vacation.
+All while still being mindful of the environment.
+Therefore, Here are some tips to consider for your family’s next vacation.
+These are tips that will help you make lasting memories.
+As well as while also helping conserve the environment.

 Travel to “Green” Destinations

-Preserving the environment is at the forefront of many people’s minds, but there are certain countries that are excelling at implementing environmentally friendly practices.
-Traveling to destinations that are making the environment a priority is a great way to support the tourism industry and environment simultaneously.
+Preserving the environment is at the forefront of many people’s minds.
+However, there are certain countries that are excelling at implementing environmentally friendly practices.
+So Travel to destinations that are making the environment a priority!
+That is a great way to support the tourism industry and environment simultaneously.
 The chances of you finding further eco-friendly choices in an already green destination are also higher.
-Costa Rica is known to be a frontrunner when it comes to protecting biodiversity and is a stunning destination worth visiting.
+Costa Rica is known to be a frontrunner.
+That’s Especially when it comes to protecting biodiversity.
+As well as is a stunning destination worth visiting.
 Other green leaders include Norway, Iceland, and even San Francisco, California.
 All three destinations know that sustainability is key and are actively engaged in being environmentally friendly.

 Choose Efficient Modes of Transportation

-With the natural pollution associated with transportation, it can be tricky to get around without leaving a mark.
-If you are traveling a long distance, it’s almost impossible to avoid traveling by plane or car, but once you arrive at your destination you have more transportation options available.
-Traveling by foot eliminates any threat to the environment, so long as you are being courteous of your surroundings and is an easy way to get the family active during vacation.
-Biking through your destination is a much greener option than driving, and another scenic way to travel.
+We all know the natural pollution associated with gas related transportation.
+That’s why it can be tricky to get around without leaving a mark.
+So if you are traveling a long distance, it’s almost impossible to avoid traveling by plane or car.
+However once you arrive at your destination, you have more transportation options available.
+Traveling by foot eliminates any threat to the environment.
+Yes, so long as you are being courteous of your surroundings.
+Also it’s an easy way to get the family active during vacation.
+Also Biking through your destination is a much greener option than driving.
+Most say it’s also another scenic way to travel.